Riverview Hospital (Coquitlam): Peak and administrative changes

-A steady decline in beds and facilities started in the 1960s and continued up to 2004, at which point there were only 800 beds.
+Decline and closure

+By the mid 1950s, the introduction of anti-psychotic drugs resulted in many patients returning to the community.

 Some say that the reason for this decrease was initially due to the introduction of anti-psychotic medications and the development of psychiatric units in acute-care hospitals as well as a move toward outpatient care.
 As early as 1967, a decision had been made to downsize Riverview Hospital.
 The determination was first brought up officially on paper three years after the publication of the Mental Health Act of 1964, which intended to have mental health care be as readily available to the population as that of physical health.
 The two acts worked in conjunction so that by 1970, there were seventeen mental health centres in British Columbia, twelve of which had opened within the previous four years.

-Decreases continued.
 In 1969, the provincial government appointed a committee to review the role of the Mental Health Branch of social services in British Columbia.
 The committee decided to further downsize Riverview in a stated plan to implement other community care centres.
 As further closures were being planned, legislation was also passed in 1969 that deemed Riverview an "open hospital" allowing private practitioners to send their patients to Riverview.
 A shift away from directors trained in psychiatry to administrative ones was marked.
 As services and beds at Riverview continuously decreased, while opening access to it through private practice, another official plan to entirely close Riverview Hospital was written in 1987: A Draft Plan to Replace Riverview Hospital.